-Parameter Name Description Possible values Integration time Period over which the difference between the Setpoint value and the Process Variable value is integrated.
+Parameter Name Description Possible values Integration time Period over which the difference between the Setpoint value Positive integer and the Process Variable value is integrated.
 To disable Integration, set this constant to zero.
-Positive integer Derivative time Period over which the difference between Setpoint Value and Process Variable value is differentiated.
+Derivative time Period over which the difference between Setpoint Value and Process Variable value is differentiated.
 To disable, set to zero.
 Positive integer Service time Period of sampling loop output.
-Note: Service time must be greater than 0, otherwise Integration and Differentiation will not work.
-Positive integer > 0
+Positive integer > 0 Note: Service time must be greater than 0, otherwise Integration and Differentiation will not work.

-Output Value of the loop output - between 0 and 100% tive real number Output Value of the loop output - between 0 and 100%.
-Posi tive real number
+Output Value of the loop output - between 0 and 100%.
+Positive real number Parameter Name Description Possible values